Foreign Trade University

 FTU is regarded as one of the most prestigious universities in Vietnam, offering a wide range of business courses - from economics, business administration, and finance to economic law and business languages.
 The annual admission to FTU is the most competitive in Vietnam and applicants are required to have very high test scores.
 The core major of the university is International Business Economics, which attracts the most elite students in the country.
-Students who graduated from FTU are recognized as being active and well-qualified.

 FTU offers both undergraduate and graduate programs for both local and foreign students.
 These courses are taught in Vietnamese, English, Japanese, Chinese and French.